How much does a Switchblade cost?

 What engineering and design have been done?

 The Switchblade has been developed over ten years of rigorous design and testing of actual components in the field.
 Full aerodynamic engineering and design has been done by DAR Corporation of Lawrence, Kansas.
-With today’s advanced aeronautical engineering technology, aircraft companies are able to get within 10% of ‘actual’.
+With today’s advanced aeronautical engineering technology, aircraft companies such as DAR are able to get within 10% of ‘actual’.
 To carry that one step further, we have accomplished two rounds of wind tunnel testing to validate the wings and tail design.
 The wind tunnel data is able to get within 3% of ‘actual’.
 Interior design included ergonomic studies, and actual testing with plywood mockups prior to carbon fiber bodies being made.
 Structural design was completed for the wings, tail and fuselage.
 The wing swing mechanism was designed and validated by testing on a jig as well as on the pre-production prototype.

 What testing has been done?